graphprotocol/contracts/packages/issuance/deploy/docs/GovernanceWorkflow.md

 # Governance Workflow for Issuance Deployment

+**Status:** Background / supplementary
 **Last Updated:** 2025-11-19

+> Canonical issuance deployment design now lives in
+> `packages/issuance/deploy/docs/Design.md`.
+Cross-package governance and
+> orchestration patterns live in `packages/deploy/docs`.
+>
+> This document is retained for additional detail and historical context; it
+> should not be treated as the primary source of truth and should not be
+> extended with new normative content.

 ---

 ## Overview

 This document describes the governance workflow for deploying and integrating issuance contracts (RewardsEligibilityOracle and IssuanceAllocator).
 This workflow separates permissionless deployment from governance-required activation, enabling independent verification and safe production rollout.

 ---